 Thematic classification of publications in SLU:s publication database

 This page is a guide to help you give your publications the correct thematic classification in SLU:s publication database, SLUpub.
-Please contact the library if you want a validated publication to be associated with a particular research program or if you want us to add or change subject categories.
+Please contact the library if you want us to add or change research topic in a validated publication.
+Adding Stakeholder and suggesting a relationship to Sustainable Development Goals (SDGs) is possible in SLUpub at any time.

 Associated programs and other stakeholders